 Browser does not support script.

-Research by members of the school has been cited by courts and other bodies, and our academics are often called upon to offer expert advice by governments and organisations in the UK and internationally.
+Our research has been cited by courts and other bodies, and our academics are often called upon to offer expert advice by governments and organisations in the UK and internationally.

 The school is also home to respected journals such as the Human Rights Law Review, and to six world-leading research centres and groups.

 Our research centres and groups broadly focus on conflict, security, and terrorism; criminal law and criminal justice; human rights; and public procurement.
 We have a wealth of expertise covering research areas associated with COVID-19.

 We welcome academic visitors and are proud of our well-established post of J C Smith Trust Fund Visiting Scholar scheme, successfully welcoming visitors since 1990.

 Professor Dirk van Zyl Smit and Dr Catherine Appleton's landmark study of life imprisonment around the world is guiding policymakers on when and how life imprisonment should be imposed.